 The Ombudsman found that the gathering constituted an illegal meeting under the open meeting rules, as a quorum of the committee was present and committee business was materially advanced during the gathering.
 The Ombudsman noted that the information received by committee members during the gathering could reasonably be construed as having informed their decision-making.
 The Ombudsman recommended that members who organize tours that may be subject to the open meeting rules should consult with City staff.

-Ombudsman Report Investigation into a complaint about a gathering of members of council for the Township of Morley on December 14, 2022 Paul Dubé Ombudsman of Ontario November 2023 Investigation into a complaint about a gathering of members of council for the Township of Morley on December 14, 2022 …
+Ombudsman Report Investigation into a complaint about a gathering of members of council for the Township of Morley on December 14, 2022 Paul Dubé Ombudsman of Ontario November 2023 Complaint 1 My Office received a complaint about a gathering of council members and one municipal staff member for the …

 Body